 - Stay warm and keep the snow away from your hive entrance.

-- Consider expanding your apiary next year.
+- Consider expanding your apiary next year by reading up and taking a class on splitting hives.